International Centre for Human Rights and Democratic Development: Controversy

-After the Harper government declared that in the UN Durban Review Conference, scheduled for Geneva in 2009, Canada would not participate and no government funds could be used in support of the event on the grounds that it the Harper government believed it to be antisemitic.
+After the Harper government declared that, at the UN Durban Review Conference scheduled for Geneva in 2009, Canada would not participate and that no government funds could be used to support the event because the Harper government believed it to be antisemitic.
 R&D reportedly defied this policy.
 On October 29, 2009, in a parliamentary hearing of the standing committee on Foreign Affairs, MP James Lunney asked Rémy Beauregard, appointed as R&D's president by the previous Liberal government, "Did Rights and Democracy play any role, directly or indirectly, in planning for or participating in the conference in Durban?"
-Beauregard replied: "No, we did not," but an R&D staff member reported that during 2008, the organization had in fact been active in the preparations for this event.
+Beauregard replied, "No, we did not," but an R&D staff member reported that during 2008 the organization had, in fact, been actively preparing for this event.
 Reports also noted that "at least seven R&D employees were working in Geneva" at the time.
-When Deloitte & Touche audited the funding, it was found that more than $140,000 had been transferred to the OHCHR in R&D funds, but that it was "impossible to identify" how it had been spent.
-An article Maclean's noted that the same year, the federal government had transferred $5,096,840 to the OHCHR without earmarking, so it might also have funded the conference in Durban.
+When Deloitte & Touche audited the funding, it was found that more than $140,000 had been transferred to the OHCHR from R&D funds, but it was "impossible to identify" how the funds had been spent.
+An article in Maclean's noted that the same year, the federal government had transferred $5,096,840 to the OHCHR without earmarking, so it might also have funded the conference in Durban.

 In the midst of these activities and conflicts, the Harper government changed R&D's leadership, naming Professor Aurel Braun, from the University of Toronto, as chair of R&D's board of directors in January 2009.
 Beauregard immediately clashed with Braun, and the conflicts expanded after Braun was joined on the board by David Matas.
 After the Durban controversy, board members protested funding to three groups, accusing two of having links to terrorism and the other of being unworthy of funding (one Israeli and two Palestinian) – Al-Haq, Al Mazen, and B'Tselem.

 Following a particularly hostile board meeting in January 2010, Beauregard died of a heart attack, and board members Sima Samar, Payam Akhavan and Guido Riveros resigned.
 Riveros wrote an extensive public letter demanding Braun's resignation.
-Subsequently 45 of the centre's 47 staff (some of them hired during Beauregard's tenure) called for Braun's resignation, accusing him of "a pattern of harassment".
+Subsequently, 45 of the centre's 47 staff (some of them hired during Beauregard's tenure) called for Braun's resignation, accusing him of "a pattern of harassment".
 Suggesting a conspiracy that resulted in the heart attack, four hold-over members of the board requested "a full investigation of the circumstances surrounding Mr. Beauregard's death, with a focus on the role and conduct of the board".
-A Report of the Foreign Affairs Committee of the Canadian House of Commons recommended a number of reforms in the Board of Directors of Rights and Democracy and found several aspects of the controversy "unclear and disputed".
-It nonetheless included among its recommendations that "current Board of Rights and Democracy issue an apology to Mr. Beauregard's family for any statements damaging his reputation."
+A Report of the Foreign Affairs Committee of the Canadian House of Commons recommended several reforms in the Board of Directors of Rights and Democracy and found several aspects of the controversy "unclear and disputed".
+It nonetheless included among its recommendations that "the current Board of Rights and Democracy issue an apology to Mr. Beauregard's family for any statements damaging his reputation."